AGILE Software Development – What business executives need to know

 In traditional software development, individual specialised groups of Business Analyst, Testers, Architects, Designers, Developers and Network Engineers completing each step by working through the full scope of the project before it is handed over to the next step.
 A lot of effort is spent in each of the steps and more time is spent in handing over documentation and knowledge from one step to the other until the project is done.

 In agile software development, the entire project team, consisting of members from specialised groups, is responsible to complete small increments of working software that deliver value to the business.
 Collaboration, across the whole company and the end user, client or customer during the development of each increment, ensures the need is met.
 The full Software Development Lifecycle is followed in the development of each increment, which is concluded with a release of working software into production.
 Change is the only constant in today’s world, so the project planning is done one increment and release at a time starting with high-level functionality.
-More incremental releases are completed adding more detailed to the functionality until the full project scope has been completed or until the business is satisfied that the need has been addressed.
+More incremental releases are completed adding more detail to the functionality until the full project scope has been completed or until the business is satisfied that the need has been addressed.

 Agile project management is not meant to replace formal project management methodologies, but to compliment it.